 According to the law, you cannot contribute to an IRA unless you are working.
 However, if you are married, you are allowed to open a spousal IRA if one person is staying home and not earning an income.
 The income contribution limits are currently the same as the other IRA options.
 You can also open either at traditional IRA or a Roth IRA as part of the plan.
 You can open the IRA at a brokerage house and set up an automatic monthly contribution, or you can set it up at your local bank or credit union.

 If you are making a lot of financial sacrifices to be home with your children, you may be struggling to find money to contribute to retirement on a regular basis.
-If this is the case, you may want to think about ways that you can earn money to put towards retirement.
-Some women plan on just taking a few years off until all of their children are in school full time and then kicking up retirement contributions then, but if you space your children a few years apart and have more than one you may be out of the workforce for more than ten years and that is a lot of time to lose on retirement contributions.
+If this is the case, you may want to think about ways that you can earn money to put toward retirement.
+Some women plan on just taking a few years off until all of their children are in school full time and then increasing retirement contributions then, but if you space your children a few years apart and have more than one, you may be out of the workforce for more than 10 years, and that is a lot of time to lose on retirement contributions.

-Additionally, you may find that your expenses go up as your children grow up and it may still be difficult to find the extra money you need to put towards retirement.
+Additionally, you may find that your expenses go up as your children grow, and it may still be difficult to find the extra money you need to put toward retirement.
 Even if you cannot contribute very much each month, regularly contributing at least $100.00 a month will make it easier to reach your retirement goals.

 Working Part Time

 One way that you can find extra money is to work a part-time job.
 Many companies do not offer retirement accounts to employees that do not work more than 25 hours a week.
 Working allows you to open an IRA, and if you are not married to your partner, you may need to work just enough so that you can open an IRA on your own.
 If you are going to work part time in retail or for a company, consider looking for one that allows you to make contributions to a 401(k) plan even if you are not working full-time hours.
 You may consider working up to the minimum requirement to participate in their retirement plan.